 Abnormal heart rhythms; Bradycardia; Tachycardia; Fibrillation

 Normally, your heart works as a pump that brings blood to the lungs and the rest of the body.

 To help this happen, your heart has an electrical system that makes sure it contracts (squeezes) in an orderly way.

-- The electrical impulse that signals your heart to contract begins in the sinoatrial node (also called the sinus node or SA node).
-This is your heart's natural pacemaker.
+- The electrical impulse that signals your heart to contract begins in an area of the heart called the sinoatrial node (also called the sinus node or SA node).
+This is your heart’s natural pacemaker.

 - The signal leaves the SA node and travels through the heart along a set electrical pathway.

 - Different nerve messages signal your heart to beat slower or faster.

 Arrhythmias are caused by problems with the heart’s electrical conduction system.